-Sign up to my newsletter and find out the inner workings and struggles of an artist, inspiration, the how and why, and plenty of other good stuff.
+Sign up and find out the inner workings of an artist and other good stuff.

 So last week, I retired.
 I know it is probably old news now, but for those reading this for the first time…I turned 50 and changed my...